 - public or private school grounds.6

-Please also note that is always a crime to display an imitation firearm in a threatening manner, which would cause a reasonable person to fear bodily harm.7 This is true no matter if you are on public or private property.
+Note that it is always a crime to display an imitation firearm in a threatening manner which would cause a reasonable person to fear bodily harm.7 This is true no matter if you are on public or private property.

-Wondering if you can shoot a BB gun in your backyard in California?
-The main difference between shooting a BB gun in your backyard versus in a park for example, is that your backyard is your own private property.
-However, if you cause harm to another party, regardless of whether the BB gun was discharged on private or public property, you can be held liable according to the California Penal Code.
-It is always best to exercise caution when discharging a BB gun.
+The main difference between shooting a BB gun in your backyard versus in a park, for example, is that your backyard is your own private property.
+However, if you cause harm to another party, regardless of whether the BB gun was discharged on private or public property, you can be held criminally liable in California.

-A violation of Penal Code 242 PC is a misdemeanor under California law.
-The offense is punishable by:
+A violation of 242 PC is a misdemeanor punishable by:

 - a maximum fine of $2,000.11

-PC 240 defines an assault as an attempt to use force or violence on someone else.12 While a battery involves the actual use of force or violence, assault specifically focuses on the attempt to use such force or violence.
+Per California Penal Code 240 PC, assault is an attempt to use force or violence on someone else.12 While a battery involves the actual use of force or violence, assault specifically focuses on the attempt to use such force or violence.

 This means you could be charged with assault if you shot a BB gun at a person and for whatever reason missed.
 Even though the intended victim was not hurt, the attempt to inflict violence still occurred.